ecoevomatics/ecoevomatics.github.io/_pages/join.md

 weight: 4
 ---

-We are excited to welcome undergrads, grad students, and postdocs into the lab! *We currently have fully-funded PhD and postdoc positions available!
+We are excited to welcome undergrads, grad students, and postdocs into the lab! *We currently have grant-funded PhD and postdoc positions available!
 See below for more information!*

 If you are interested in working with us, please reach out to [Andy](mailto:andrew.rominger@maine.edu) with a brief description of your research interests and what you hope to get out of working with our group.
 Below are specific opportunities to join our lab.